What happens when your workflow isn’t as efficient as it should be?

 To identify performer-based bottlenecks, look at the time it takes to perform a task.
 If a certain task should take a limited amount of time to complete, but is regularly taking longer than it should, you may have a performer issue.

-Like in the example below, which shows the time it takes to complete a loan application:
+In the example below, you can see an analysis of the cycle time it takes to complete a loan application:

-Does it take 10 minutes to put documents in order?
+Does it really take 10 minutes to put documents in order?
 12 minutes for data entry?
 5 minutes to approve a load?
-Time is an indicator that things could be improved, like through automation.
+Time is an example of one metric by which you can assess which things could be improved, and how – whether through automation, better human resource management, and so on.
+Don’t forget that the arrows between tasks constitute “steps” in and of themselves – how information is flowing can often be just as important as where it’s flowing.

 Another good way to determine this would be with a BPM simulation.
 When you specify the workload for each workstep, simulation results should be able to tell you whether or not there’s a bottleneck and where it exists.